 Data and script accessibility.
-Data and scripts for this publication are available on the Zenodo Repository (Aizen et al. 2023): https://doi.org/10.5281/zenodo.7863825.
+Data and scripts for this publication are available on the Zenodo Repository (Aizen et al. 2023): https://doi.org/10.5281/zenodo.8206104.

 Supplementary material.
-Table S1 and Figures S1-S5 are available in the Appendix.
+Tables S1-S3 and Figures S1-S5 are available in the Appendix.

 Conflict of interest and disclosure.
 The authors of this contribution declare that they have no financial conflict of interest with the content of this article.

 Funding.
-This work was supported by grants from the National Fund for Scientific and Technological Research of Argentina (FONCYT) [PICT 2015-2333, PICT 2018-2145] and the Ministry of Science and Innovation of Spain (MICINN) [PID2021-122296NB-I00], and a sabbatical fellowship from the Wissenschaftskolleg zu Berlin.
+This work was supported by grants from the National Fund for Scientific and Technological Research of Argentina (FONCYT) [PICT 2015-2333, PICT 2018-2145, the Ministry of Science and Innovation of Spain (MICINN) [PID2021-122296NB-I00], and the European Commission (Call HORIZON-CL6-2023-BIODIV-01) [COUSIN - 101135314].
+This work was also supported by a sabbatical fellowship from the Wissenschaftskolleg zu Berlin.

 REFERENCES